rhabraken/mcp-python/README.md

 }
 ```

+If uv is installed somewhere else make usre to replace the `uv` command in the
+json with the location where `uv` is installed.

-Then download claude desktop and run it.
+Next step is to download claude desktop and run it.